 And bonus!
 This project gave me an excuse to use one of my favorite hardware store materials: colored electrical tape.
 I love love love colored electrical tape.
 It’s kind of like washi tape but more flexible and also waterproof.

-Hopefully we’ll have a good growing season in Chicago.
-And with our budding lettuce crop, Elise and I will hopefully have to buy a lot less plastic salad containers this summer.
+Hopefully, we’ll have a good growing season in Chicago.
+And with our budding lettuce crop, Elise and I will hopefully have to buy a lot fewer plastic salad containers this summer.

 WANNA MAKE IT?
-Keep reading for my free printable template, step-by-step tutorial instructions and supply list for DIY garden seed markers from recycled plastic salad containers.
+Keep reading for my free printable template, step-by-step tutorial instructions, and supply list for DIY garden plant markers for seedlings from recycled plastic salad containers.

 ++++++

-Supplies for making DIY garden seed markers from recycled plastic salad containers:
+Craft supplies for making DIY plant markers for garden seedlings using weatherproof recycled plastic salad containers:

-How to make a DIY garden seed markers from recycled plastic salad containers:
+How to make DIY garden plant markers for garden seedlings from recycled plastic salad containers:

 Step 1: Clean the recycled salad container

-Step 2: Print and cut garden seed markers
+Step 2: Print and cut garden plant markers

-Download my free DIY garden seed markers printable (PDF) and print onto white cardstock paper.
+Download my free DIY garden seed markers printable (PDF) and print them onto white cardstock paper.

 Cut out the seed marker fronts and backs using scissors or an Xacto knife, metal ruler and small self-healing mat.